ArchakGoel/Geometry-Operations/Readme.md

 # Geometry-Operations
 Basic geometric elements and operations.
+This code is in works.
+Not ready for public distribution.